-Are you a Sales, Marketing or Data & Analytics leader in a B2B organisation?
+Are you a sales, marketing or data and analytics leader in a B2B organisation?
 Are you looking to tap into automation and artificial intelligence to improve customer experience and boost sales results?
 In this blog post, we’ll look at the benefits of applying automation and AI in sales & marketing, and also blockers for getting started.

 What are the main drivers of long-term staying power for large companies?
 Upstream activities such as product innovation, sourcing, and production are, of course still critical.
 However, success is increasingly determined by customer-facing activities in marketing, sales, and customer service.
 In other words, it is more challenging than before to compete by only focusing on the internal operations or the quality of offerings alone.